The Hershey & Chase

 process of infection of bacteria by phage, a quick spin

-in a Waring blendor shears phage away from the
+in a Waring blendor shears phage away from the outside

-DNA go on to produce progeny phage that are also
+produce progeny phage that are also labelled.
+This biological

 The Hershey & Chase blendor experiment is often described as